 No, I wouldn’t recommend applying this advice universally and haphazardly.
 A few caveats:

 1) It’s 100% reasonable to have a high degree of skepticism within a low-trust environment.
 For example, I would never assume positive intent and allow my daughter to be alone with a registered sex offender just because the person claimed they had changed.
 I would also never trust an alcoholic with a house full of liquor.
 Once a person has violated trust against a particular metric, it's OK to take a different position in order not to put yourself in harm's way.

 2) This advice is not without risk.
 Some people will leverage this against you.
 There are con artists and sociopaths out there.
 Marth Stout claims 4% of the population falls into this category.
-In short, if you start from a place of positive intent, you are going to get screwed over by at least 1 out of every 25 people you encounter because they literally have no moral compass.
+In short, if you start from a place of positive intent, you are going to get screwed over by at least one out of 1 out of every 25 people you encounter because they literally have no moral compass.
 However, in my experience, the rewards outweigh the risks.
 To invert the statistic by Martha, 24 out of 25 people can feel legitimately bad if they know they’ve caused harm to someone else.
-Essentially, the vast majority of the population has a conscience that acts as the moral compass to steer them from intentionally causing harm to others.
+Essentially, the vast majority of the population has a conscience that acts as the moral compass to steer them from intentionally causing hurting others.
 It doesn’t always work, but it’s better than nothing.
 And given that 96% of people fall into this category, I feel there is a greater risk in approaching those relationships from a place of distrust.

 The ROI of Trust